mikicit/smart-home-simulation/README.md

 **Authors**: [Darina Mingazova](@mingadar), [Mikita A Citarovič](@citarmik)
 ## Description
 The main challenge for us was to realise an interesting smart home simulation using suitable design patterns. <br/>
+Of the features, you can specify the simulation acceleration factor.
+Also, as we are using real time, it will not be difficult to visualise it.
+The entire logic of the simulation of inhabitants, devices and so on is time-dependent. <br/>
 Full description - [ProjektSmartHome](docs/ProjektSmartHome.pdf)
 ## UML class diagram
 ### Powered by draw.io